eltrueno/BuycraftAPI/README.md

 # BuycraftAPI

 BuycraftAPI brings [Buycraft](https://buycraft.net) and Java together.
-This is made for developers that want to use Buycraft on their Minecraft servers just to show last donators on signs or create cool statues without all the Buycraft plugin.
+This is made for developers that want to use Buycraft on their Minecraft servers just to show last donators on signs or create cool statues without using the hole Buycraft plugin.

 ## Installation
 BuycraftAPI is distributed as a [maven](http://maven.apache.org/) project.
 To compile it and install it in your local Maven repository (.m2) use: